-Download this 4-day Family Devotional as you learn and pray during your “Travels.”
+Download this 4-day Family Devotional (tip: print as a booklet) as you learn and pray during your “Travels.”

 Below are some fun facts and information to learn about the country and people of Japan, including:

 - Japanese Culture & Arts

 Japan is a relatively small country in East Asia with a total population of 126,394,000 people; that’s like taking the state of California but having four times the population currently living in California.
 Japan sits just east of China and the Koreas as a chain of islands guarding the rest of the continent from the great Pacific Ocean (grab a map or globe and find it!).
 There are four main islands: Hokkaido, Honshu, Shikoku, and Kyushu.
 But there are also nearly 4,000 smaller islands.
 Japan’s islands were created by volcanic activity so almost four-fifths of the country is covered in mountains!
 The highest peak, Mount Fuji, is the well-known inactive volcano located on the largest island, Honshu, and is considered sacred by many Japanese.